 Generally, when we think about the beginning of MCWT, the picture which is depicted it is like two sides of a coin.
-The first side, is similar to the adopted child.
-Because the idea of establishing a mission in this area was not originated by the Moravians, but it was adopted.
+The first side is similar to the adopted child, in a sense that, the idea of establishing a mission was not originated by the Moravians, it was adopted.

 Secondly, MCWT is a product of ecumenical joint efforts of two missionary societies’ from different historical backgrounds, worked together similarly to the relay team with a baton.
 Their goal was to fulfill the great commission.

 Basically the second goal of this paper will be to describe the challenges that hindered the L.M.S’s success.
 The third goal will be to explain how did the Moravians succeeded to establish the church, what were so special with their approach in evangelizing?

 Digitisation of the Lantern Slides of Moravian Missions